SINTEF/dlite/examples/TEM_data/README.md

 ![profile-DA](figs/profile-DA.svg)

-*Figure: Heat treatment profile, direct aging.*
+*Figure: Heat treatment profile for condition A.  Direct aging.*

 Two bright-field TEM images were acquired from a sample prepared after aging (marked with A in the profile above).
 The first is a